Department of Labor Logo United States Department of Labor

 Education and Training

-Recreation workers typically need at least a high school diploma or the equivalent.
-Many receive on-the-job training that typically lasts less than a month.
+Recreation workers typically need at least a high school diploma or equivalent to enter the occupation.

 Important Qualities

 Flexibility.
-Recreation workers must be flexible when planning activities.
-They must be able to adapt plans to suit changing environmental conditions and participants’ needs.
+Recreation workers must be able to adapt plans and activities to suit changing conditions and participants’ needs.

 Leadership skills.
-Recreation workers should be able to lead both large and small groups.
-They often lead activities for people of all ages and abilities.
+Recreation workers should be able to coordinate both large and small groups, as well as groups of varying ages and abilities.

 Pay About this section